SherryYang1122/DroneSynthesis2DOA/README.md

     └── MicArrayDataReal30s/
 ```

-There is a exp_runner.ipynb file so you can run the command codes easily.
+There is a Jupyter Notebook `exp_runner.ipynb` file so you can run the command codes easily.

 ## 📫 Contact
 For any questions or contributions, feel free to reach out.